How To Make Hasselback Potatoes

 • Lay the potato on parchment paper or foil large enough to wrap the potato in.

-• Drizzle the melted butter and olive oil between the slices.
-Place chopped rosemary between the slices and finish with salt.
+• Drizzle the melted butter or olive oil between the slices.
+Place chopped garlic and herbs between the slices and finish with salt.

 • Wrap the bundles shut.
-Place on a baking sheet and roast for 45 minutes.
+Place on a baking sheet or individual baking dishes and roast for 45 minutes.
 Open the bundles slightly and roast another 15 minutes.

 Notes